mar1boroman/ask-redis-blogs/README.md

 **This takes a considerably long time, about 30 s**

 Hence, we store the response and the prompt in redis.
+Check your RedisInsight in browser and you will see a key created with the prefix **llm_cache**

 Once the response it returned, the prompt and response are cached, and more importantly **The prompt is run through [all-mpnet-base-v2](https://huggingface.co/sentence-transformers/all-mpnet-base-v2) and its corresponding embedding is also cached**